AstroMined/debtonator/docs/progress.md

    - Define clear test fixture responsibilities

 ## Known Issues

+1. **SQLAlchemy Union Query Mapping Loss**
+   - Union operations in complex ORM mappings can cause loss of entity mapping
+   - Need to check other repositories for similar issues
+   - Problem especially appears with UNION operations that join across relationships
+   - Two-step query pattern (collect IDs, then query by ID) is the proper solution

 1. **UTC Datetime Handling**
    - Some naive datetime usage still exists in repository tests outside Phase 1